 -

-They do not cause pain in the initial stages.
+Do not cause pain in the initial stages

-That is why preventive eye exams are essential, even if there are no symptoms.
+Therefore, a preventive ophthalmological examination is essential, even if there are no symptoms.

 -